CrunchyData/pg_featureserv/hugo/content/usage/cql.md

 to make filter evaluation very efficient.
 {{% /note %}}

-This section describes the CQL query language subset supported by `pg_featureserv`.
+This section describes the CQL query language subset supported.
 Note that some special characters may need to be [URL-encoded](https://en.wikipedia.org/wiki/Percent-encoding) in some clients.

 ## Property and Literal Values